Of all the things I expected during my wine studies, a trip to the local pet store in search of smelly rodents was never a part of the plan.

 Some aromas have extraordinarily low recognition thresholds.

 A famous wine example is green bell pepper, or methoxypyrazine, often referred to as greenness.
-You can find green bell pepper in under ripe grapes from the Cabernet Franc family: Sauvignon Blanc, Cabernet Sauvignon, and Petite Verdot.
+You can find green bell pepper in under-ripe grapes from the Cabernet Franc family: Sauvignon Blanc, Cabernet Sauvignon, and Petit Verdot.
 Riper, more pleasant expressions include mint, herbal, and grassy notes.

 Greenness can also get into wine from ladybug beetles.